davemlz/eemont/docs/guide/spectralIndices.rst

 List of Indices
 ----------------------

-The list of indices is retrieved from the `Awesome List of Spectral Indices for Google Earth Engine <https://github.com/davemlz/awesome-ee-spectral-indices>`_
+The list of indices is retrieved from the `Awesome Spectral Indices <https://github.com/davemlz/awesome-spectral-indices>`_ list.

 Vegetation Indices
 ~~~~~~~~~~~~~~~~~~~